sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

   path: config/frontend-ingress.annotations.yaml
 ```

-Create a file named `frontend.annotations.yaml` within the `config` directory inside your overlay, and add the additional annotations below at the end:
+Create a file named `frontend-ingress-annotations.yaml` within the config directory inside your overlay, and add the additional annotations you want to include in the file.
+For example:

 ```yaml
 # new/overlays/$OVERLAY_NAME/config/frontend.annotations.yaml